kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 - Servlet 3.1
 - JSP 2.3
 - EL 3.0
+- JSF 2.2
 - CDI 1.2
 - JPA 2.1
 - JAX-RS 2.0
+- Websocket 1.1
 - Bean Validation 1.1
 - JSON-P 1.0

-You can choose to include only those that you actually need.
-This means that you can use only the dependencies that you need, instead of always having the entire runtime present that's using your memory and slowing your microservice down.
-The next bigger release will include support for the following additional components:
+You can selectively choose to include only those that you actually need.
+This means that you can select only the dependencies and components that you use, instead of always having the entire runtime present that's using your memory and slowing your microservice down, as well as allow each and every microservice you create to have its own tailored runtime.

-- Websocket 1.1
-- JSF 2.2
-- JAX-WS 2.2

-In the next weeks and months the framework will be further improved with additional supported Java EE APIs.
+For certain components you can also choose which implementation you would like to include, in case you prefer one or the other.
+The component list and their implementations that are available is constantly being updated and can be found on [GitHub](https://github.com/kumuluz/kumuluzee).

+KumuluzEE is also fully compliant with MicroProfile 1.0.
+As we will show later, you can choose to include the MicroProfile 1.0 profile, which already contains JAX-RS, CDI and JSON-P.

 # Building Java EE microservices

 > The premise is simple; use our existing knowledge of Java EE APIs to create multiple microservices that will be packaged and deployed independently to a scalable cloud platform.

-Lets use KumuluzEE to see this in action.
+Let's take KumuluzEE for a spin and see it in action.
+Let's start with an example.
 Supposed we would like to create an online book catalogue that people can browse and place orders for the books they like.
-While there would normally be many more functionalities, for brevity we are only going to look at the two of them; browsing available books and placing orders.
+While there would normally be many more functionalities, of course, for brevity we are only going to look at the two of them; browsing available books and placing orders.
 Our goal will be to create an application with the following requirements:

 - Users can browse books as a list or detailed view;
 - For every book available users can place orders;